Hands-On Angle Activities

 As you can see, students start learning about angles from Year 3 but in Year 2 important and build upon their understanding each year.

-Problems To Look Out For When Teaching Angles
+Problems To Look Out For When Measuring Angles

 Learning about angles is usually thought of one of the easier maths concepts for students; however it can be challenging for some students.
 Here are some problems that students may have when learning about angles: